-The BW subfield indicates the maximum bandwidth supported by the transmitting STA for SI2SR, SR2SI, or SR2SR NDP exchange as part of TB and non-TB sensing measurement instances.
+The BW subfield indicates the maximum bandwidth supported by the STA for SI2SR, SR2SI, or SR2SR NDP exchange as part of TB and non-TB sensing measurement instances.
 The encoding of this subfield is given in Table 9-127i (BW field format).

-The Max TX STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that the transmitting STA supports in the transmission of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.
+The Max TX STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that the STA supports in the transmission of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.

-The Max TX STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that the transmitting STA supports in the transmission of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.
+The Max TX STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that the STA supports in the transmission of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.
 This subfield is reserved if the value of the BW subfield is not 3 or 4.

-The Max TX STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that the transmitting STA supports in the transmission of an SI2SR NDP in TB sensing measurement instances minus 1.
+The Max TX STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that the STA supports in the transmission of an SI2SR NDP in TB sensing measurement instances minus 1.
 This subfield is reserved if the value of the BW subfield is not 4.

-The Max RX STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that the transmitting STA supports in the reception of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.
+The Max RX STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams that the STA supports in the reception of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.

-The Max RX STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that the transmitting STA supports in the reception of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.
+The Max RX STS = 160 MHz subfield indicates for bandwidth equal to 160 MHz the maximum number of space-time streams that the STA supports in the reception of an SI2SR, SR2SI, or SR2SR NDP in TB and non-TB sensing measurement instances minus 1.
 This subfield is reserved if the value of the BW subfield is not 3 or 4.

-The Max RX STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that the transmitting STA supports in the reception of an SI2SR NDP in TB sensing measurement instances minus 1.
+The Max RX STS = 320 MHz subfield indicates for bandwidth equal to 320 MHz the maximum number of space-time streams that the STA supports in the reception of an SI2SR NDP in TB sensing measurement instances minus 1.
 This subfield is reserved if the value of the BW subfield is not 4.

-The Max TX HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that the transmitting STA supports in the transmission of an SI2SR, SR2SI, or SR2SR NDP that is either an HE Ranging NDP or an HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.
+The Max TX HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that the STA supports in the transmission of an SI2SR, SR2SI, or SR2SR NDP that is either an HE Ranging NDP or an HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.

-The Max RX HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that the transmitting STA supports in reception of an SI2SR, SR2SI, or SR2SR NDP that is either an HE Ranging NDP or an HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.
+The Max RX HE-LTF Repetition subfield is set to the maximum number of HE-LTF repetitions that the STA supports in reception of an SI2SR, SR2SI, or SR2SR NDP that is either an HE Ranging NDP or an HE TB Ranging NDP, the subfield is set to the number of HE-LTF repetitions minus 1.

-The Max TX HE-LTF Total subfield and the Max RX HE-LTF Total subfield indicates the maximum number of HE-LTFs that the transmitting STA supports in the transmission and the reception, respectively, of an SI2SR, SR2SI, or SR2SR NDP that is either an HE Ranging NDP or an HE TB Ranging NDP.
+The Max TX HE-LTF Total subfield and the Max RX HE-LTF Total subfield indicates the maximum number of HE-LTFs that the STA supports in the transmission and the reception, respectively, of an SI2SR, SR2SI, or SR2SR NDP that is either an HE Ranging NDP or an HE TB Ranging NDP.
 The encoding of the Max TX HE-LTF Total and the Max RX HE-LTF Total subfields is given in Table 9-322h23fc (Max R2I/I2R LTF Total subfields).